Canadian Rally Championship: Canadian rallying history

 The Canadian Rally Championship (CRC) is Canada's only national rallying series.
 2007 marked the 50th anniversary of the Canadian Rally Championship, making it the longest running motorsport series in Canada.
 It has been run continuously since 1957 when Leslie Chelminski and Les Stanley from Montreal shared the very first national rally title in a factory-prepared Volkswagen Karmann-Ghia.
 In the early days, the rally championship was based on a navigational (also called time-speed-distance or TSD) rally series which, at times, had as many as twenty events in the series.
 The most notable Canadian car rallies in those days were the Canadian Winter Rally and the Shell 4000.
 Some Rally champions from the TSD era include Art Dempsey, Bill Silvera, and Canadian Motorsport Hall of Fame inductees John Bird, Paul S. Manson, and Bruce D. Simpson.

 As the sport gradually changed and adopted the European "stage" format, performance rallying became part of the Canadian motorsport picture.
 As opposed to TSD rallies, where competitors are required to follow the organizer's schedule, travel below posted speed limits and otherwise adhere to the rules of the public roads they are traveling on, performance rallies incorporate high speed "special stages" on roads closed to vehicles other than the rally cars, which must be specially prepared with full safety equipment.
 In 1973, the Canadian Rally Championship became based solely on stage rallies, including the Rally of the Tall Pines, which is still the premier event, and is held in November every year.

-2025 CRC Season
+2026 CRC Season

-The 2025 Canadian Rally Championship is a season of rally racing sanctioned by the Canadian Association of Rallysport (CARS).
+The 2026 Canadian Rally Championship is a season of rally racing sanctioned by the Canadian Association of Rallysport (CARS).
 The championship features a calendar of eight events across Canada, held on surfaces including gravel, snow, and ice.
-The season's competition includes various vehicle classes, such as Open 4WD, Production 4WD, Open 2WD, and Production 2WD.
+The season's competition includes various vehicle classes, such as Open 4WD, Prepared 4WD, Open 2WD, and Prepared 2WD.